xyproto/benchmarked/README.md

 ## Accuracy

-I am aware that perfect benchmarking is a tricky.
+I am aware that perfect benchmarking is tricky.

 Please let me know if you have improvements to how the functions are benchmarked, or how the benchmarks are interpreted!